Meaningful ways for foster parents to support youth this holiday season

 Imagine how difficult it is for the child’s family to be apart from their child during the holidays.

 While not all efforts to reach out to biological families will be welcomed, involving your case manager and finding a middle ground can be beneficial.
 Balancing the joys of the holiday season with respect for the challenges families face during this time is essential.
+The holidays are a reminder of what many foster youth have lost, so be patient and empathetic, even when emotions run high.

 4. Don’t take difficult moments personally